-One of Decathlon’s best-selling treadmills, it’s designed to be comfortable, compact and versatile.
+One of Decathlon’s bestselling treadmills, this is designed to be comfortable, compact and versatile.
 It’s got all the extras you might be used to – speakers, a jack to plug in your tech, a tablet holder and two smart pockets.
-The back-lit screen gives you a range of stats: time, distance, speed, average speed, calories burnt, bpm and a snapshot of your current run.
-The treadmill has a top speed of 18km/h, which is around a 5:22 minute mile pace.
+The backlit screen gives you a range of stats: time, distance, speed, average speed, calories burnt, bpm and a snapshot of your current run.
+The treadmill has a top speed of 16km/h, which is a 6:02min/mile pace.
 It folds away for easy storage.

 4. Opti Folding Treadmill

 Best for: Runners looking to click and collect from Argos today